Cost-efficiency in Incomplete Markets: Setting

-A preference functional $V \, : \, D \to \R \cup \{-\infty\}$ is non-decreasing and law-invariant if and only if it is consistent with first-order stochastic dominance (\cite[Theorem 1]{BCV15}).
-It turns out that a similar characterization can be obtained for convex order if one assumes preference for diversification.
+A preference functional $V \, : \, \mathcal{D} \to \R \cup \{-\infty\}$ is non-decreasing and law-invariant if and only if it is consistent with first-order stochastic dominance (see Theorem 1 in \cite{BCV15}).
+It turns out that a similar characterization can be obtained for concave order if one assumes preference for diversification.
 The key notion is the following: